“My cup runneth over” Psalm 23:5

 Salvation:

 “What shall I render unto the Lord for all His benefits toward me?
 I will take the cup of salvation, and call upon the name of the Lord.”
-Psalm 116:13
+Psalm 116:12-13

 For any and all who have trusted Christ for salvation, this is a blessing that never fails, and can never be revoked or reduced.
 As our Good Shepherd Himself said,

 “My sheep hear My voice, and I know them, and they follow Me.
-And I give unto them eternal life; and they shall never perish, neither shall any man pluck hem out of My hand.
-My Father, which gave them to me, is greater than all; and no man is able to pluck them out of My Father’s hand.
+And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of My hand.
+My Father, which gave them me, is greater than all; and no man is able to pluck them out of My Father’s hand.
 I and My Father are one.”
 John 10:27-30

 It is the hand of our Shepherd—the very grip of the Triune God—that keeps our cup of salvation eternally full to the brim.
 Not a drop can escape, once we are in the Shepherd’s hands.